medusajs/medusa/docs/content/plugins/notifications/twilio-sms.md

 :::tip

-For this example to work, you’ll need to install and configure Redis on your backend.
-You can refer to the [development guide](../../development/backend/prepare-environment.mdx#redis) to learn how to do that.
+For this example to work, you'll need to have an event bus module installed and configured, which should be available by default.

 :::